Surf's Up (song): Surf's Up sessions

 Early in 1971, the Beach Boys were recording their second album for Reprise Records, tentatively titled Landlocked.
 Band manager Jack Rieley had asked Brian about including "Surf's Up" on the record, and in early June, Brian suddenly gave approval for Carl and Rieley to finish the song.
 While on a drive to meet record company executive Mo Ostin, Brian said to Rieley: "Well, OK, if you're going to force me, I'll ... put 'Surf's Up' on the album."
 Rieley asked, "Are you really going to do it?" to which Brian repeated, "Well, if you're going to force me."
 According to Rieley: "We got into Warner Brothers and, with no coaxing at all, Brian said to Mo, 'I'm going to put 'Surf's Up' on the next album.'"

 From mid-June to early July, Carl and Rieley retrieved the Smile multi-tracks from Capitol's vaults, primarily to locate the "Surf's Up" masters, and attempted to repair and splice the tapes.
 Brian joined them on at least two occasions.
 Afterward, the band set to work on recording the song at their private studio, located within Brian's home.
 Brian initially refused to participate in the recording of "Surf's Up" and insisted that Carl take the lead vocal.
 The group attempted to rerecord the song from scratch.
 "But we scrapped it", Rieley later said, "because it didn't quite come up to the original."
 An unsuccessful attempt was also made to mashup Brian's 1966 vocal to the instrumental track.
-According to Linett, a tape showcasing this effort still exists in the group's archives.
+According to Linett, a tape showcasing this effort still exists in the group's archives.This tape would eventually be released on the 2021 compilation Feel Flows.